chrisvfritz/tc359_cheatsheets/misc/push_to_gh_and_heroku.md

 *Tested on Linux.
 Mac users might be able to follow suit too.
 Windows users, make a Linux virtual machine.*

-When bash starts, it looks in your home directory for the files `.bashrc`, `.bash_profile`, and `.profile`.
-If they exist, it will run the commands in each one it finds.

 The `alias` command is one of bash's greatest timesavers.
 Here's an example you can type into your shell: `alias bye='sudo shutdown -h'`*.
 From then on until the shell is closed, any command beginning with (or containing only) "bye" will have that word substituted for the alias you just defined.
 Used in an example:

 ```